-Hazus estimates the total highway bridge damage to be \$3.49 million in the Trinity Region for a 1-percent ACE.
-An average damage of 2.6 percent for a 100-year flooding event is estimated for the 599 highway bridges in the Trinity Region.
+HAZUS estimates the total highway bridge damage to be \$3.49 million in the Trinity Region for a 100-year flood.
+An average damage of 2.6 percent for a 100-year flood is estimated for the 599 highway bridges in the Trinity Region.
 Other than the nine bridges identified by TRWD, none of the highway bridges are estimated to be non-functional.
-Table 2.12 summarizes Hazus' estimated highway bridge damage by county in the Trinity Region.
+Table 2.12 summarizes HAZUS' estimated highway bridge damage by county in the Trinity Region.
 The highest damages are estimated for Collin and Dallas counties.
-Hazus estimates total daytime and nighttime vehicle losses at \$1.97 billion and \$2.14 billion, respectively for a 1-percent ACE.
-Table 2.13 summarizes Hazus' estimated vehicles losses by county in the Trinity Region.
+HAZUS estimates total daytime and nighttime vehicle losses at \$1.97 billion and \$2.14 billion, respectively for a 100-year flood.
+Table 2.13 summarizes HAZUS' estimated vehicles losses by county in the Trinity Region.
 The highest loss is estimated for Dallas County (approximately \$900 million) and accounts for more than 45 percent of the total vehicle losses predicted for the Trinity Region.